DTU-Master-Courses/LiraMapBackEnd/lira_backend_api/DEPLOYMENT.md

     Docker
     Docker Compose
 - Ensure that the vm has external access to 3rd party repositories
-- Connect to the DTU firewall using OpenVPN.
+- Connect to the DTU VPN using OpenVPN.

 **s123456** = your id from dtu